Battle of Aquae Sextiae: Aftermath

 There were surviving warriors, women and children who were to be sold into slavery.
 Roman historians recorded that 300 of the captured women committed mass suicide, which passed into Roman legends of Germanic heroism:

 By the conditions of the surrender three hundred of their married women were to be handed over to the Romans.
 When the Teuton matrons heard of this stipulation they first begged the consul that they might be set apart to minister in the temples of Ceres and Venus; and then when they failed to obtain their request and were removed by the lictors, they slew their little children and next morning were all found dead in each other's arms having strangled themselves in the night.

 The proceeds from the sale of slaves usually went to the commanding General, but in this case, Marius decided to donate the profits from the sale to his soldiers and officers.
 This, of course, made him even more popular than he already was with his men.

 Upon hearing the news, Rome went wild with relief.
 Finally one of their generals had defeated the Germans.
 Gaius Marius, as an act of gratitude, was again elected consul in absentia, with his legate Manius Aquillius as his colleague.
 The Senate also voted for a three-day thanksgiving; the people voted him two days more.

 The following year, in July 101 BC, Marius and the proconsul Quintus Lutatius Catulus defeated the Cimbri at the battle of Vercellae, ending the German threat.

 The inhabitants of Massalia, some 23 Roman miles, 30 kilometres, distant, used the bones of the fallen tribesmen to erect fences to protect their crops.
-The decaying corpses left the soil enriched, and for years to the region experienced extraordinary harvests largely thanks to thousands of rotting bodies fertilizing the farmers' lands.
+The decaying corpses left the soil enriched, and for years thereafter the region experienced extraordinary harvests largely thanks to thousands of rotting bodies fertilizing the farmers' lands.